DeepTutor: Towards Agentic Personalized Tutoring: Evaluation Protocol and Hyperparameters

+Figure~\ref{fig:eval_protocol} in the main paper summarizes the full interactive evaluation loop used for TutorBench; this appendix provides the implementation details.
+Each evaluation begins from a benchmark entry containing a learner profile, diagnosed knowledge gaps, an interactive task, and relevant source materials.
+The student simulator turns these inputs into first-person beliefs and maintains a dynamic tutoring list during the dialogue.
+At each turn, it either asks the tutor for help on an unfinished tutoring item or, once the tutoring phase is complete, asks the tutor to generate a customized quiz.
+All tutor responses are recorded as traces and later judged with personalized rubrics derived from the same learner state and task context.

-\subsection{Student Simulator}
+\subsubsection{Student Simulator}

-The student simulator is an LLM agent initialized from a \textsc{TutorBench} entry comprising a learner profile, knowledge gaps, and an interactive task.
-Each gap is pre-transformed into a first-person belief statement so that the simulator \emph{acts as} the student rather than narrating errors from an external perspective.
-Listing~\ref{lst:simulator} gives the system prompt governing simulator behavior; template variables are populated from the entry at initialization time.
+The student simulator is an LLM agent initialized from a TutorBench entry (profile + gaps + task).
+Each gap is pre-transformed into a first-person belief statement so the simulator \emph{acts as} the student rather than narrating errors from an outside view.
+The system prompt below governs simulator behavior throughout the interaction; the template variables are filled from the entry at initialization time.

-\paragraph{Dynamic Gap Pacing.} The \texttt{\{beliefs\}} placeholder is populated with first-person formulations of each knowledge gap (e.g., ``I think the Poynting vector always points in the direction of wave propagation'').
+\textbf{Dynamic gap pacing.} The \texttt{\{beliefs\}} placeholder is populated with first-person formulations of each knowledge gap (e.g., ``I think the Poynting vector always points in the direction of wave propagation'').
 The simulator's behavioral rules enforce realistic resistance patterns: the student may defend misconceptions, partially accept corrections, and only signal completion after sufficient scaffolded explanation.
 This prevents trivially short sessions where the student immediately agrees with any tutor statement.